 The iconic Street Party is ever expanding!
 Now revellers can ceilidh on the cobbled streets, watch bands in the Princes Street Gardens, or celebrate at the Street Party.
 Partygoers can watch popular bands and DJs on the main stages of the Princes Street Gardens with the Castle towering above.
 This year, Scotland’s own, Idlewild and Biffy Clyro will be keeping the crowds entertained.

 The Old Town Ceilidh takes place in the heart of the Old Town.
 Think cobbled streets, bagpipes and the world’s largest Strip the Willow, and you are there!
 The famous Street Party has four music stages, rides & attractions, and is part of the biggest New Year’s Eve firework display – in the world!
 2016 sees Newcastle’s finest, Maximo Park take to the stage.
 A word of warning, this is Scotland, wrap up warm!

 Speaking of cold, how does diving into the waters of the Firth of Forth sound?
 Fresh!
 For over a quarter of a century, dookers have dressed up in fancy dress and cured their hangovers by dipping into the sea, under the iconic Forth Bridges at South Queensferry.
 The event is now £10 but the proceeds go to charity and you have to book up fast as, like the Torchlight Procession, it’s a sellout!

-Two Scots Abroad (Gemma and Craig) have downed tools as teacher and tradesman and are traveling the Americas and Europe on an 18 month career break.
+About the author: Two Scots Abroad (Gemma and Craig) have downed tools as teacher and tradesman and are traveling the Americas and Europe on an 18 month career break.
 They are currently living in Vancouver after four months of fast paced travel in South America and Cuba.
 Join them as they ski in B.C, surf in Nicaragua, and party in Ibiza very soon!
-You can also connect with them on Twitter and Facebook!